EnergyPlus · June 2026

 Frequently asked questions

-Is a tracker tariff cheaper than the price cap?
+Is a tracker cheaper than the price cap after the July 2026 rise?

-On most days in May 2026, yes — trackers run roughly 5–15% below the April–June 2026 cap.
-But they move daily, so cold mornings or supply shocks can see the rate spike above the cap for short windows.
+On most days in 2026, yes — trackers run roughly 5–15% below the cap, and the cap rose 13% to £1,862/yr on 1 July 2026, so the typical discount widens.
+But trackers move daily, so cold mornings or supply shocks can see the rate spike above the cap for short windows.
 The monthly average matters more than any single day.

 What's the cheapest tracker in 2026?